-Volunteers – coordinating a team of reception volunteers including recruitment, training and ongoing support.
+Volunteers – assisting in coordinating a team of reception volunteers including recruitment, training and ongoing support.

-Clubs & Societies – liaising with The Institute’s extensive list of clubs and societies who enjoy the use of the building outside of standard opening hours.
+Clubs & Societies – assisting with The Institute’s extensive list of clubs and societies who enjoy the use of the building outside of standard opening hours.